 Cornwall is full of incredibly beautiful beaches.
 So much so, that it can be hard to choose which one you want to go to.
-That’s why we thought we’d share our guide to the best beaches in Cornwall, in our opinion that is.
+That’s why I thought I would share my guide to the best beaches in Cornwall, in my opinion, that is.

 Just two miles north of The Lizard, Kynance Cove is one of the prettiest and most photographed beaches in Cornwall.
 It is owned by the National Trust who have a large car park on the cliffs above.
 We recommend going at low tide when it’s at it’s most breathtaking but be warned, this very popular beach is always very busy in summer.